MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

     });
     ```

 1. The Service Worker is ready to run when the page is refreshed or when the user goes to a new page on the site.
-If you want to run the Service Worker without waiting, use the `self.skipWaiting()` method during the `install` event.
+If you want to run the Service Worker without waiting, use the `self.skipWaiting()` method during the `install` event, as follows:

     ```javascript
     self.addEventListener( "install", event => {